 With the amount of dislike surrounding the block editor and Gutenberg, do you have to use it?
 No, you don’t!

 There are a few ways to disable the block editor and even Gutenberg.
-People now have a few options so that you can be comfortable creating your content.
+People now have a few options so that you can be comfortable creating their content.
 In this case, the classic editor.

 (1) Theme Settings

 This will depend entirely on the theme that you use, whether from Rough Pixels or other theme sites.
 Not all themes will have the option to disable everything, but some will include a setting that lets you disable Gutenberg.
 Reference the theme’s documentation–if available.

 It appears there are new plugins that let you disable Gutenberg and the block editor.
 There are plugins that give you the classic editor–still keeping the block editor intact.
 This gives you the option to use either one or to be selective for certain posts and pages that needs that choice.

 - Classic Editor – A plugin that lets you add the classic editor back into your WordPress and give the option to use either one.

 - Classic Editor Addon – This one is meant to compliment the Classic Editor plugin, albeit, optional.